samarthdd/k8-proxy-documentation/docs/products/gw cloud sdk/python-sample.md

 ## api/rebuild/zipfile

-In this example the contents of the zip file are uploaded in a body with a content type of 'application/zip'.
+In this example, the contents of the zip file are uploaded in a body with a content type of 'application/zip'.

 The rebuilt file contents are returned to the client and written to disk.